 Wooded Area Real Estate Guide

-Wooded Area pricing is about residential quality: privacy, mature setting, lot function, parking, canyon or bay orientation, older systems, and remodel quality.
-A home can lose value quickly if the lot is awkward, the driveway is difficult, or the condition does not match the premium setting.
+Residential quality throughout: the privacy, the mature setting, the lot function, the parking, the canyon or bay orientation where present, the older systems, and the remodel quality.
+A home here can lose value quickly when the lot is awkward, the driveway is difficult, or the condition doesn't match the premium setting.
+The value is privacy and usefulness — I compare the lot usability, the systems, the access, and the buyer's alternatives before using broad Point Loma comps.

-Best fit: Good fit for buyers who want a quieter, established Point Loma setting and can evaluate older custom homes, lot usability, and access.
+Buyers who want the quieter, established Point Loma setting — and who can evaluate older custom homes, lot usability, and access.

 Wooded Area FAQ